AIADMK leader Panneerselvam's wife dead | Politics

 - India

-AIADMK top leader and former Chief Minister O Panneerselvam's wife Vijayalakshmi died here on Wednesday at a hospital following illness.
+AIADMK coordinator and former Chief Minister O Panneerselvam's wife Vijayalakshmi died here on Wednesday at a hospital following illness.

-She was 63 and was admitted to a private hospital here for treatment, party sources said.
+She was 66 and died of heart attack at a private hospital, where she was admitted for treatment days ago, party sources said.

-AIADMK co-coordinator and former Chief Minister K Palaniswami and several party office-bearers and MLAs rushed to the hospital on learning about her demise, they said.
+Vijayalakshmi had an acute heart attack this morning and despite treatment she passed away, GEM Hospital said in a statement.
+The AIADMK leader's wife had an attack when she was set to be discharged on Wednesday as she recovered following 10 days of treatment, the hospital said.
+Chief Minister M K Stalin, Water Resources Minister Duraimurugan, AIADMK co-coordinator K Palaniswami visited the hospital and extended their condolences and sympathies to Panneerselvam and his son O P Raveendranath, who is also the AIADMK Lok Sabha MP from Theni.
+In his condolence messages, Stalin said he was shocked and grieved to learn about the demise of Panneerselvam's wife Vijayalakshmi and condoled her death.
+Palaniswami said he was anguished to learn of her death.
+In a statement, the top AIADMK leader said he prayed to the Almighty to give strength to ''my brother Panneerselvam to bear this agony.''
+Extending his condolences to Panneerselvam and his family, the leader of opposition said he prayed for her soul to rest in peace.
+Vijayalakshmi's body has been taken to Panneerselvam's native Periyakulam in Theni District and the funeral would be held there following public homage, sources added.
+State Secretaries of CPI and CPI(M), R Mutharasan, and K Balakrishnan respectively, VCK chief Thol Thirumavalavan, BJP MLAs Vanathi Srinivasan, M R Gandhi, Dravidar Kazhagam chief K Veeramani visited the hospital and met Panneerselvam to condole his spouse's death.

+Former Ministers including S P Velumani and C Vijayabaskar, AIADMK leaders including K P Munusamy were also in the hospital.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)